Camp Activities

 -Making jam from our berries and pickles from our garden produce

--Making butter and cheese from our fresh goat and cow’s milk
+-Making butter and cheese from our fresh cow’s milk

 And then everyone gets to eat what we make!